3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX XX, 2019)
-  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Three main fonts to choose from now - "Default", "Console Font" and "Smallfont" (new) [ALL] Level stats: Interpolation added
+  NOTE: Now requires GZDoom 4.2.0 (or higher), but also works with LZDoom 3.8.3 (or higher) [ALL] Level stats: Available fonts are now "Default", "Console Font", "Memento Mori 2",
+                     "Smallfont" (new) and "Status Report" (new) [ALL] Level stats: Interpolation added
-  [ALL] Level stats: Realignments for all font types [ALL] Level stats: Fixed incorrect stats order in bottom-right corner [HARMONY] Ammo counters now work correctly
+  [ALL] Level stats: Realignments/scaling adjustments for all font types [ALL] Level stats: Fixed incorrect stats order in bottom-right corner [HARMONY] Ammo counters now work correctly